Dark Spots, Acne Scars, Blemishes and

-Reapply sunscreen hourly, and after swimming, sweating, and when driving, walking, golfing, running, swimming, skiing, gardening, doing outdoor work, and playing sports.
+Reapply sunscreen hourly when in direct sun, and after swimming, sweating, and when driving, walking, golfing, running, swimming, skiing, gardening, doing outdoor work, and playing sports.

 Get your car windows tinted to the legal limit.
-Keep that sunroof closed too!
+Keep windows up and sunroof closed!

 Protect your eye area.
 Wear large 100% UV protective sunglasses that cover the entire eye area.
 Prescription eyeglasses that “transitions” when you go outside may not darken enough in cars and buses and are usually way too small to do the job.
 Don’t be fooled by overcast skies because the glare-producing, skin-darkening UVA rays can penetrate clouds and windshields.

 Don’t use scented products on any sun-exposed body parts, even with sunscreen.

 Product Use or Over-Use

 Follow directions.
 Always apply your active brightening products (a) exactly as directed, (b) in small amounts, massaged all the way into the skin, and (c) in the total absence of irritation.
 Avoid the entire mouth area and smile lines every other day if you’re dry, sensitive, or if you are directed to do so.
 Avoid sensitive areas for a few days if they become darkened, too dry or irritated.

 Don’t scrub your skin if you start to peel or flake.
 Don’t use sonic brushes, washcloths, towels, buffing pads, spa gloves, or abrasive scrubs.
 Ask for help if constant flaking is an ongoing issue.

 Don’t try to rush things!
 If your skin gets irritated, you may be overusing your active skin brighteners by applying them too thick or too often, or failing to massage them into the skin.
 Being heavy-handed can cause dryness.

 Never attempt to ‘dot’ brightener or exfoliants onto the dark spots only.